-Three types of accommodations are available to suit your various needs: Chetola Lodge offers rooms with mini fridges, a microwave, and coffee maker, while Chetola Premier Condominiums are a perfect spot for families who'd like a little extra space.
+Three types of accommodations are available to suit your various needs: Chetola Lodge offers rooms with mini-fridges, a microwave, and a coffee maker, while Chetola Premier Condominiums are a perfect spot for families who'd like a little extra space.
 They come with a fireplace, kitchen, and washer/dryer to make a stay feel just like home.

 The Bob Timberlake Inn is a more elegant bed-and-breakfast type of accommodation.
 A large estate home, this comfy retreat includes daily breakfast and access to the Inn's library, lounge, and pantry, which has tasty treats (including ice cream).

 Guests are granted access to the 67-acre Chetola Sporting Reserve, where they can practice their aim at archery or head out on a fly-fishing excursion.

 Address: 185 Chetola Lake Drive, Blowing Rock, North Carolina

 The Hilton Garden Inn Asheville South makes the most of its scenic locale, boasting a large outdoor entertainment area with impressive views and, of course, easy access to that fresh mountain air.

 The rooms are clean, the décor contemporary and bright, with a chic color pattern and cozy carpet.
 The sheets are soft (250 thread count to be exact), and you'll find a mini fridge, microwave, and Keurig coffee machine on hand.

 While this resort isn't as charming and cozy as a log cabin, you know what you're getting at this Hilton Garden Inn, and you'll be happy you stayed.